muthulakshmi1564/java-swing-project/README.md

 - Event handling with ActionListener

 ## How to Run
-1. Open project in any Java IDE (Eclipse, IntelliJ, NetBeans).
+1. Open project in any Java IDE (Eclipse).
 2. Run `quiz.java` file.
 3. Alternatively, compile and run from terminal:
    ```bash